Juzete/Workout-app/README.md

 - **store** Contains everything you need to work with the store, namely action creators, reducers and of course the store itself
 - **types** Contains data types for TypeScript
 - **utils** Contains utilities for the project

+# NOTE

+All components and their dependencies should be located in separate folders.